COACH

 Icon of person Hussein Ammouta

-Hussein Ammouta (Arabic: الحسين عموتة; born 24 October 1969), also written as Houcine Ammouta, is a Moroccan professional football manager and former player, who is the manager of Al Jazira.
+Hussein Ammouta (Arabic: الحسين عموتة; born 24 October 1969), also written as Houcine Ammouta, is a Moroccan professional football manager and former player, who last coached Al Jazira.
 As a former midfielder, Ammouta spent his entire playing career in the Middle East and Africa, namely IZ Khemisset, Fath Union Sport, Al-Riyadh, Al Sadd, Sharjah and Qatar SC.
 As a Moroccan international, he was capped on 5 occasions, he also competed in the 1992 Summer Olympics with his nation.
 As a manager, Ammouta began his career coaching a local team named Zemmouris.
 He went on to spend his next 15 years coaching different clubs, most notably Wydad AC, winning the CAF Champions League.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Hussein Ammouta is the 370th most popular coach (down from 225th in 2019), the 178th most popular biography from Morocco (down from 110th in 2019) and the 2nd most popular Moroccan Coach.
+His biography is available in 16 different languages on Wikipedia.
+Hussein Ammouta is the 378th most popular coach (down from 225th in 2024), the 179th most popular biography from Morocco (down from 110th in 2019) and the 3rd most popular Moroccan Coach.

 Memorability Metrics